Donrwalsh/game/README.md

 ## Todo Section

-[] Obviously it would be great to use an actual database rather than one that is in memory.
+- Obviously it would be great to use an actual database rather than one that is in memory.

-[] All this bar stuff shouldn't be top level.

-[] Bug: Something is strange with the timing mechanism when the app is running on the Jenkins box.
-Additionally I cannot acces the h2 console remotely.

-[] Bug: The @PathVariable annotation on the "/<numericId>" only works when there is no prefix, so something like "bars/<numericId>" throws a 404. whaaaat

-[] Some sort of popup when I get an error on action taken?
+- Some sort of popup when I get an error on action taken?
+- This diagnostic stuff on the bars page is useful, but i'd like it to be optional
+- Expand bars with a new feature, how about autocomplete -> happens consistently with the page open but only x times in a row when closed